Kafva/kage/README.md

 ```
 2. Download the Android NDK: `sdkmanager 'ndk;$VERSION'`
 3. Set `export NDK_HOME=$HOME/Library/Android/Sdk/ndk/$VERSION` (macOS)
+4. Set `JAVA_HOME` to point to a Java 21 installation
-4. Build the library and app
+5. Build the library and app

 ```bash
 # Make sure the library is built for all archs *before* creating the APK